 When she came to us at 14 months old, she was still not walking and talking much.
 I chalked it up to the shock of her transition and her sensitive temperament.
 But when she ended up qualifying for occupational, speech, developmental and behavioral therapy through Early Intervention, I shed some tears because now her delays were becoming more of a reality.

-After a tense and drawn-out meeting, the therapists and teachers actually took a vote and determined that it would be better to put HJ in the least restrictive environment possible, which meant a regular preschool classroom, but she would continue receiving speech therapy on a weekly basis.
+After a tense and drawn-out meeting, the therapists and teachers actually took a vote and determined that it would be better to put HJ in the least restrictive environment possible, which meant a regular preschool classroom, but she would continue receiving speech therapy every week.

 Fast forward about 9 months, and Sol and I found ourselves in another IEP meeting to re-evaluate HJ’s placement.
 This meeting went much more smoothly than our first overwhelming, confusing IEP extravaganza, and it was quickly decided that HJ would benefit from more intensive special education services.